jfsblog/GPX2SVG/README.md

 ## About

 I often go hiking in the mountains and cycling, and I frequently need to share this information.
-Using software like Google Maps' personal maps or hiking notes to display GPX files is a good choice.
+Using software like [Google Maps' personal maps](https://www.google.com/maps/about/mymaps/) or [HIKINGNOTE](https://hiking.biji.co/) to display GPX files is a good choice.
 However, for further graphical presentation, editing, and marking, it can be time-consuming.
 Therefore, this program converts GPX data into SVG format to facilitate enhanced presentation and use.
 SVG, being lossless, is also well-suited for use in presentations like PowerPoint.

 ![健行筆記](3.jpg)
 *Note: This image shows an actual GPX file from Cycling Circle Trip Taipei, saved and shared using hiking notes.*